cgordon5025/Dnd-Player-Maker/README.md

 multi page to first decide what name/race/class and stats, second page with that material and then ask if they want skills/spells/equipment

 another page to store all of your characters?

+have a modal so that when I roll x amount of die, it shows me the results